raiden-network/raiden/docs/overview_and_guide.rst

 Installation
 ============

-.. warning:: If you are just switching from an old installation of raiden which was using python 2, then you should make sure to remove your raiden directory.
-By default that would mean: :code:`rm -rf ~/.raiden`

 The preferred way to install Raiden is downloading a self contained application bundle from the `GitHub release page <https://github.com/raiden-network/raiden/releases>`_.